Why VPN is Not Working in Pakistan (Fixes & Best Working VPN)

 Reading time icon

-How to Fix VPN Not Working in Pakistan
+Why VPN is Not Working in Pakistan (Fixes & Best Working VPN)

-But don’t worry — this guide explains why VPNs stop working in Pakistan, how to fix them, and which VPNs still function reliably under 2025’s restrictions.
+But don’t worry — this guide explains “why VPN not working in Pakistan today” is a common issue, how to fix them, and which VPNs still function reliably in Pakistan under 2026’s restrictions.
 Whether you’re using VPNs for privacy, streaming, gaming, or remote work, we’ll help you restore access fast.

 Pakistan’s PTA began enforcing stricter internet controls in 2024 by targeting unregistered VPNs.
 While using a VPN is not technically illegal in Pakistan, the government now requires VPN services to register through ISPs or face blocks.